ArduPilot/ardupilot_wiki/common/source/docs/common-pozyx.rst

 .. image:: ../../../images/pozy-pixhawk-uno.png
     :target: ../_images/pozy-pixhawk-uno.png

 - connect one of the Pixhawk's telemetry connections to the UNO.
-Telem1 is shown abive but Telem2 or Serial4/5 will work equally well.
+Telem1 is shown above but Telem2 or Serial4/5 will work equally well.
 - Pixhawk's GND should be connecdted to one of the UNO's GND pins.
 - Pixhawk's TX should be connected to the UNO's pin 10.
 - Pixhawk's RX should be connected to the UNO's pin 11.